Table of Contents

 2. Corporate Digital IDs

-Businesses, universities, and organizations often issue digital IDs to their employees, students, or members, granting access to internal systems and services.
-These digital IDs often include tools like single sign-on (SSO) for secure, simplified access.
-The organization typically issues these IDs during the onboarding or registration process.
+These IDs are issued by businesses, universities, and organizations to employees, students, or members.
+They grant access to internal systems and services and often feature tools like single sign-on (SSO) for secure, simplified access.

 3. Third-Party Authentication

-Platforms like Google, Microsoft, and Apple provide digital IDs that allow users to log in to various websites and apps securely.
-These third-party IDs are widely used for convenience and additional security, especially during online transactions or account access.
-To obtain one, users simply sign up with a provider and can then use their authentication services across compatible sites and apps.
+Platforms such as Google, Microsoft, and Apple offer digital IDs that allow users to log in to various websites and apps securely.
+These third-party IDs are widely used for convenience and additional security, especially for online transactions and account access.

 4. Decentralized Digital IDs